arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 addressing in relation to the PC (+- 256)
 Only works close to PC
 ## Instruction processing
-    1. Read instruction from memory into the register (FETCH)
+    1. FETCH: Read instruction from memory into the register abd Increment PC
-    2. DECODE the instruction
+    2. DECODE: Decode the instruction type
-    3. Evaluate address (optional)
+    3. Evaluate address: Generate Memory address for accessing memory (optional)
-    4. FETCH OPERANDS from register file or memory
+    4. FETCH OPERANDS: Read operands from register file or memory
-    5. EXECUTE OPERANDS in ALU
+    5. EXECUTE: execute operation in ALU
-    6. STORE RESULTS into register file or memory
+    6. STORE: Write results into register file or memory
 ![Alt text](image-26.png)
 ## FETCH
     Obtain next instruction from memory into IR